 I thought hard this morning about what my response has been to prior natural disasters, so I went back to the Old KALLISTI to see what I said there.
 The words I wrote in 2010 — so long ago now — don’t completely match my current worldview.

 For Pagan Values Month (June 2010), I wrote a post called “Valuing the Natural World.”
-I had previously participated in it, and Pagan Values Month provided me with an excellent opportunity — as a recent-ish convert from Neopaganism to Hellenic Polytheism — to work through my thoughts on the natural world.
+I had previously participated in it, and Pagan Values Month provided me with an excellent opportunity — recently having moved out of Wicca and newly-engaging with Hellenic texts — to work through my thoughts on the natural world.
 I could post what I wrote in its entirety, but I want to start this in a different way.

-My journey to Hellenic Polytheism started when I was in the latter half of my teens.
+My journey to worshipping the Gods in a more historically mindful way started when I was in the latter half of my teens.
 The Neopagan community I grew up in was based in Hannibal, MO.
 Most of the people there weren’t online.
 The email listserv announcing rituals at first just took on the Wheel of the Year, but as people in the community started to receive training, we had more and more options for private and semi-public rituals.
 Paul and Sam had a grove space for most of these rituals, and they devoted (and I think still devote, albeit lessened?) a tremendous amount of personal time and energy to developing the local community.
 “Going to Circle,” “being in Circle,” and “at Circle” were the way my family described this.
 It’s linguistically interesting that we didn’t call it being in Ritual.

 When the lunar celebration started, we had opportunities to attend Circle even more often.
 I was in my mid- to late teens with both parents working, so we didn’t always make the 35-minute drive down to Circle from our small-town home for the non-Spoke holidays.
 It depended on my mother, who drove a lot for her job.
 I’d been cooking and doing laundry since twelve or so to offset her significant professional responsibilities.
 As someone who worshipped a few Greek gods at that point — and my memory is spotty on chronological details, so it was either just Apollon and Iris at this point or both them and Mnemosyne — I was extremely excited when my mother called me over to her computer and showed me an email about some kind of Greek moon ritual that would be hosted.
 It didn’t look like the usual ritual process.
-Despite wanting to go, it didn’t work out for us that month, but it started the vocabulary seeds in the back of my head that led me to Sannion’s Sanctuary and Hellenic Polytheism.
+Despite wanting to go, it didn’t work out for us that month, but it started the vocabulary seeds in the back of my head that led me to Sannion’s Sanctuary, which was about what at the time was called Hellenic Polytheism.